truenotzero/everest-test/README.md

 Compile & run

 ## Including testing as part of the automated build process
-Create a makefile like so:
+Note that doing this will require you to define a test file for every source you have, even if it's a dummy file Create a makefile like so:
 ```Makefile
 # you must define: